josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🦎_strict_migration_helps_modern_enslavers.md

 ---

-## 🔥 Why enslavers benefit from “tough” borders
+## 🔥 Why Enslavers Benefit From “Tough” Borders

 Modern slavery does not operate *despite* restrictive migration regimes.
 It operates **because of them**.